Double b-fibrations and desingularization of the X-ray transform on manifolds with strictly convex boundary: Introduction

 recently introduced in \cite{Monard2020a}, which gives rise to a double $b$-fibration in the sense of geometric microlocal analysis \cite{Melrose1992,Grieser2001} (see Lemma \ref{lem:bfibrations} below), represented by the dashed lines in Figure \ref{fig:doublefib}.

-Interpreted this way, we can apply Melrose's pullback and pushforward Theorems to understand the mapping properties of $I_0$ and $\adj $ on polyhomogeneous functions.

-Our first result here states that a direct application of the pushforward theorem to these maps acting on smooth or polyhomogeneous functions produces polyhomogeneous functions which apparently have index sets, i.e., the set of exponents in its expansion, significantly larger than desired.
+\resp{Moreover, the operators $I_0$ and $\adj$ can be written as weighted compositions of pushforward and pullback by the maps $\hpi:= \pi\circ\Upsilon$ and $\hF:= \foot\circ\Upsilon$.
+In this setup, one can then in principle apply Melrose's pullback and pushforward Theorems to understand the mapping properties of $I_0$ and $\adj$ on smooth or polyhomogeneous functions.
+However, this process (carried out in Appendix \ref{sec:PFT} for comparison to our main results) produces polyhomogeneous functions which apparently have index sets, i.e., the set of exponents in their expansion, significantly larger than desired.
 This is less sharp than the result obtained by Pestov and Uhlmann \eqref{eq:PU}.

-To obtain a better outcome, we first introduce new singular coordinates on $\partial_+ SM$ (or more accurately, we blow up certain $p$-submanifolds in this space) which have the effect of resolving the scattering relation.
+Our main results, Theorems \ref{thm:Calphamapping} and \ref{thm:I0starIDX} below, provide mapping properties for $I_0$ and $\adj$ which recover the result by Pestov and Uhlmann, while extending the functional setting to spaces with polyhomogenous behavior at the boundaries of $M$ and $\partial_+ SM$.
+Notably, much of the work is in the study of $\adj$, which displays a variety of interesting phenomena (e.g., index set creation or cancellation, see Theorem \ref{thm:I0starIDX}) depending on the index set of the input function.
+To obtain such refinements, we first introduce} new singular coordinates on $\partial_+ SM$ (or more accurately, we blow up certain $p$-submanifolds in this space) which have the effect of resolving the scattering relation.
 We also need to examine the mechanism behind the pushforward theorem in greater detail, i.e., study the Mellin functionals, whose poles and residues give the index set and associated leading coefficients.
 We can then see that certain poles do not in fact occur.
 This cancellation is ultimately due to fact that the Beta function,

-(and appropriate generalizations of it) have poles at the negative half integers $-\Nm_0-1/2$.
-An important part of this is the introduction of a parity condition on the Taylor series.
-Such parity conditions have been used in other applications of geometric microlocal analysis, in particular in local index theory and related heat trace calculations.
-We conclude by discussing some consequences of the main results, including refined boundary determination of polyhomogeneous integrands, and natural candidates for Fr\'echet spaces where it should be possible to formulate stable mapping properties of normal operators.
+(and appropriate generalizations of it) has \resp{zeros} at the negative half integers $-\Nm_0-1/2$.
+Another important part of this is the introduction of a parity condition on the Taylor series (resulting in $C_\alpha^\infty$-index sets below, see Sec. \ref{sec:prelim}).
+Such parity conditions have been used in other applications of geometric microlocal analysis, in particular in local index theory and spectral geometry \cite{Melrose1993,Mazzeo2014}, asymptotics of Poincar\'e-Einstein metrics \cite{Fefferman1985} and renormalized volume \cite{Albin2009,Bahuaud2019}, analytic continuation and resolvent estimates for the Laplacian on asymptotically hyperbolic spaces \cite{Vasy2013,Vasy2017}, and inverse problems related to the above contexts \cite{MarxKuo2024,Eptaminitakis2021}.